The Five Lives Of Lil Wayne's 'Tha Carter V'

 I am a prisoner and so is my creativity Again,I am truly sorry and I don't blame ya if ya fed up with waiting 4 me & this album.
 But thk u— Lil Wayne WEEZY F (@LilTunechi) December 4, 2014

 "I want off this label and nothing to do with these people."
-Wayne's unique set of label and legal woes leading up to Tha Carter V are the largest pillars in the conversation, not just because it has delayed the record, but also because it threatened to dismantle one of rap's most formidable modern-day dynasties.
+Wayne's unique set of label and legal woes leading up to Tha Carter V is the largest pillar in the conversation, not just because it has delayed the record, but also because it threatened to dismantle one of rap's most formidable modern-day dynasties.
 After two years of revised release dates, delays and loosies, Wayne vented his frustration with Cash Money in a string of tweets in December 2014.
 "I am a prisoner and so is my creativity," he wrote.
 "Again, I am truly sorry and I don't blame ya if ya fed up with waiting 4 me and this album."
 After that, things escalated quickly.

 On Jan.
 20, 2015, Wayne dropped the free mixtape Sorry 4 The Wait 2, where he dissed Baby on wax, calling him a snake.
 Days later, he filed a $51 million lawsuit against Cash Money for withholding millions and not allowing him to release Tha Carter V. The verbal assault continued throughout the year, with slights against the label in freestyles and guest verses and explicit call-outs during club appearances.
 In 2016, Baby sat down for an interview with Angie Martinez in his Miami home, claiming that he loved Wayne like a son and still saw him every day.
 The label boss also warned that even if Wayne did leave, protégés Drake and Nicki Minaj would not be going anywhere.
 For fans watching it all unravel from the sidelines, the conflict was one of the most dispiriting in the rap's history, showing the cracks in an independent label that had shaped the sound of Southern hip-hop and, in time, the culture as a whole. --Sidney Madden